liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/01-organizing-content-with-tags-and-categories.markdown

 You can configure the single-valued or multi-valued status of a vocabulary through the Categories application.
-Edit a vocabulary and deselect the *Allow Multiple Categories* checkbox to create a single-valued vocabulary.
+Edit a vocabulary and deselect the *Allow Multiple Categories* selector to create a single-valued vocabulary.
 Use the default option to create a multi-valued vocabulary.

 ### Separated Widgets [](id=separated-widgets)